christinna9031/LB-Clip-It/README.md

    - The advantage is that you do not need to set up your own delay to make sure you don't post an empty clip URL in your chat
 6. trigger_enabled = whether you want to use the extension trigger (else you can manually add a delay)

-*!clip done button:***
+**!clip done button:**
 This button will trigger as soon as the clip is created (or the extension fails creating it).
-1. math trigger pull value 1 = clip ID of your newly created clip (in the event it fails, it will be set to "error"
+1. math trigger pull value 1 = clip ID of your newly created clip (in the event it fails, it will be set to "error")
 2. math trigger pull value 2 = your viewer's name
 3. math trigger pull value 3 = your viewer's text/title
 The base url for Twitch clips is https://clips.twitch.tv/CLIPID.

-If a clip is successfuly created, you will also receive a yellow notification message in your Receiver 'Clip creation successful'.
+* If a clip is successfully created, you will also receive a yellow notification message in your Receiver 'Clip creation successful'.
-If a clip was successfuly created and posted to Discord, you will receive another yellow notification message 'Clip successfully posted to Discord!'
+* If a clip is successfully created AND posted to Discord, you will receive another yellow notification message 'Clip successfully posted to Discord!'
-If there is any problem with creating a clip or posting it to Discord, you will receive a yellow notification message containing the error.
+* If there is any problem with creating a clip or posting it to Discord, you will receive a yellow notification message containing the error.

-Note: Clip It button and !clip done button's commands can be merged into a single button using String: Get Trigger type and Skip if commands.
+*Note: Clip It button and !clip done button's commands can be merged into a single button using String: Get Trigger type and Skip if commands. *

 Example: